Hospice Patient’s Day Is Made By Two Visiting Felines Thanks to Project Wish

 Sara and her team did some research and found out about Raining Cats, a local no-kill, feline rescue non-profit run by a small group of volunteers dedicated to rescuing, socializing and rehoming abandoned cats and kittens.
 She called them up and asked if they could bring a kitten or two to visit Connie, and the Director of Raining Cats, Linda Richter, heartily agreed.

 The day arrived and Linda and another volunteer arrived from Raining Cats with two kittens, a calico named Rosemarie and a tuxedo named Parsley – and their bond with Connie was instantaneous.
-Typically, kittens are rambunctious, especially in new surroundings with new people, but Rosemarie and Parsley snuggled up with Connie, and about 20 minutes into the visit, were happily napping away on her lap.
+Typically, kittens are rambunctious, especially in new surroundings with new people, but Rosemarie and Parsley snuggled up with Connie, and about 20 minutes into the visit were happily napping away on her lap.

 The visit also put a smile on another person’s face, Heather, who was there for the visit.
 “To see Connie with those kittens, it brought so much joy to see her smiling.
 Such a small thing that we take for granted brought so much happiness to one person; definitely had some tears.
 I love my job,” said Heather.

 To learn more about Project Wish, please visit vnatc.org/project-wish.
-There, you’ll learn about the different wishes that have been made possible by the VNA & Hospice Foundation to date.
+There, you’ll learn about the different wishes that have been made possible by donations to the VNA & Hospice Foundation to date.
 You’ll also have an opportunity to support Project Wish if you choose – we couldn’t do it without the support of all our generous donors.

 Subscribe To Our Newsletter